AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 ---
 layout: post
-title:  "What tech skills companies wants in different places?"
+title:  "What programming languages are in demand in different places?"
 date:   2025-11-21 18:00:00 +0200
 categories: jobs
 ---

-So I'm currently working as a technical consulting company in Sweden, and I have been thinking about what skills companies are looking for in different regions.
+So I'm work as a technical consulting company in Sweden, and I have been thinking about what programming languages companies are looking for in different regions.
-Im between assignments right now, and I was looking at job postings to see what skills are in demand.

 I follow a lot of different tech people on twitter and youtube, and I often see people talking about what skills are in demand in places like San Francisco or Berlin.
 But when I look at local job postings there is not really the same demand for skills.